cambridge-cares/TheWorldAvatar/Agents/HistoricalNTUEnergyAgent/README.md

 set-up beforehand.

 ## 2.1 Agent Setup
-It is required to have several config files setup before running the agent.
-In specific, one mapping file, two property files and one xlsx file are required:
+It is required to have several config files set up before running the agent.
+In specific, one mapping file, two property files, and one xlsx file are required:
 - The [mapping file](#mapping-files) contains the mapping between the keys in the Excel file and the IRI of the KG instances.
 - The [agent.properties](#agent-properties) file points to the mapping configuration.
 - One [xlsxconnector.properties](#excel-connector-properties) file defines the number of columns/keys for the power readings Excel file.